bbaegi/Could-not-get-lock-error/README.md

-# 'Could not get lock /var/lib/dpkg/lock-frontend' error in Linux
+# 'Could not get lock /var/lib/dpkg/lock-frontend' error in Ubuntu 18.04

 ## 1. Kill all apt-get process